-A key enabler of the commons took place in the mid-2020s when mechanisms like decentralized autonomous organizations, or DAOs, began to proliferate in response to the growing concern over the lack of regulation regarding emerging technologies such as those involved in generative artificial intelligence (AI) and the Metaverse (Connor, 2022).
+A key enabler of the commons took place in the mid-2020s when mechanisms like decentralized autonomous organizations, or DAOs1, began to proliferate in response to the growing concern over the lack of regulation regarding emerging technologies such as those involved in generative artificial intelligence (AI) and the Metaverse (Connor, 2022).
 Rather than address these issues top down, countries, companies, and individuals around the world demanded personal data protection as represented in key laws like the European Union (EU) General Data Protection Regulation (GDPR), enabled with "personal agents" that functioned at an algorithmic level to represent all people's individual identity, data, and choices at the same speed and context of algorithms (GDPR.EU, 2018).

 The commercial web of early Internet data brokers, driven in large part by advertising, gave way to real-world, digital, and virtual communities whose members voted on projects with genuine agency, including the prioritizing of protecting the planet and all people above short-term profit and growth.
-This initiative, that is, growth in engaged digital and virtual communities, led to the greatest proliferation of innovation in modern times, in which it was only by fostering caring communities where all people knew their votes and voices
+This initiative, that is, growth in engaged digital and virtual communities, led to the greatest proliferation of innovation in modern times, in which it was only by fostering caring communities where all people knew their votes and voices counted that our modern sustainability commons was born.
+Commons that do not list the Intergovernmental Panel on Climate Change (IPCC) or Paris Agreement goals are immediately not trusted in both smaller or internationally oriented DAO-type settings (Reiff, 2023).

-&lt;sup>1 In his article, "DAOs Could Hold the Answer to Better Data Governance Guidelines," Dan Connor explains: "In a DAO, contributors vote on the direction of projects, creating a feedback loop that doesn't currently exist in Al-driven systems.
+1 In his article, "DAOs Could Hold the Answer to Better Data Governance Guidelines," Dan Connor explains: "In a DAO, contributors vote on the direction of projects, creating a feedback loop that doesn't currently exist in Al-driven systems.
 Rather than simply honing complexity into simplicity, by asking humans whether they accept the internal decisions, DAOs bend the arc of data models toward community centricity."